 - Training strong anti-kidnapping agents

-- Monitoring the activities of the policemen
+- Monitoring the activities of the police

-- Serious punishment for any kidnapper
+- Serious punishment for offenders

 - Job creation

 Training Anti-Kidnapping Agents